pavanibendi/assessment-fullstack-vuetssql/README.md

-# Jdwly Monorepo
+# Example Monorepo

-This is a monorepo for jdwly.
+This is a monorepo for a fullstack typescript app, using Nuxt 3 on the frontend.
 It runs on [Turborepo](https://turbo.build/repo) & [pnpm](https://pnpm.io).

-## Jdwly Project Brief

-Jdwly is a scheduling solution offered as a B2B SaaS.

 ### Monorepo Setup